gonzalo123/flask_k8s_tutorial/README.md

 We open our browser with the url: http://localhost:5000 and it works.

-Now we're going to run our applwwication within a Docker container.
+Now we're going to run our application within a Docker container.
 First of of all we need to create one Docker image from a docker file:

 ```dockerfile
 FROM python:alpine3.8